 The Company maintains a 401(k) retirement savings plan for the benefit of its eligible employees.
 Substantially all of the Company's employees who meet certain service and age requirements are eligible to participate in the plan.
 Through December 31, 2003, Company matching contributions were two dollars for every one dollar contributed by an employee up to 4% of the employees' annual compensation.
 Effective January 1, 2004, the Company adopted a new plan document which provides that the Company's matching contributions will be discretionary.
 Effective January 1, 2004, the Company's matching contributions are two dollars for every one dollar contributed by an employee up to a maximum match of \$5,000 and \$0.50 for every one dollar contributed by an employee thereafter up to a maximum total match of \$10,000.
-The new plan document also provides that the matching contributions made by the Company will be based on deferral contributions made during the entire plan year as opposed to each individual payroll period.
-Therefore, the matching contributions will be paid subsequent to the last day of the plan year and have been accrued as accrued compensation and payroll taxes in the accompanying October 31, 2004 balance sheet.
-The Company made or accrued matching contributions to the plan of \$519,870, \$337,686, and \$437,132 for the years ended October 31, 2004, 2003 and 2002, respectively.
+The new plan document also provides that the matching contributions made by the Company will be made at one time after the plan year end rather than during the plan year as employees made contributions to the plan at each payroll period.
+Therefore, the matching contributions will be paid subsequent to the last day of the plan year and have been accrued as accrued compensation and payroll taxes in the accompanying October 31, 2005 and 2004 balance sheets.
+The Company made or accrued matching contributions to the plan of \$761,275, \$519,870 and \$337,686 for the years ended October 31, 2005, 2004 and 2003, respectively.